-For the safety of the congregation during this pandemic, our worship hours are 8:30 AM in Fellowship Hall (note new location) and 10:00 AM in the Sanctuary (note new time).
+For the safety of the congregation during this pandemic, our Sunday worship is at 8:30 AM in Fellowship Hall (note new location) and 10:00 AM in the Sanctuary (note new time).

 (Pre-COVID information follows.
 Some practices relating to singing and the sharing of Communion have been suspended while this pandemic persists.)